xmars4/odoo-cicd-github-action/.build/README.md

 ## How to build and publish customized Odoo image on Docker hub

-1. Create a new repository using this repository as a template
+1. Create a new repository using this repository as a template, from branch 'intrinsic'

 1. Update required libs to [requirements.txt](requirements.txt) and [Dockerfile](Dockerfile) files before build the image